 Any variance from a NERC reliability standard requirement that is proposed to apply to one or more entities but less than an entire Interconnection (e.g., a variance that would apply to a regional transmission organization or particular market or to a subset of bulk power system owners, operators, or users), shall be considered a Variance.
+A Variance may be requested while a standard is under development or a Variance may be requested at any time after a standard is approved.
 Each request for a Variance shall be initiated through a SAR, and processed and approved in the same manner as a continent-wide standard, using the standards development process defined in this manual.

-&lt;sup>22 A sample of a SAR that identifies the need for a Variance and a sample Variance are posted as resources on the Reliability Standards Resources Web Page.
+25 A sample of a SAR that identifies the need for a Variance and a sample Variance are posted as resources on the Reliability Standards Resources Web Page.